magellan2/magellan2-extensions-plugins/Teacher/etc/README.txt

 The Teacher plug in makes teaching easy.
+This version is still experimental!!